alstrup/arctic/readme.txt

 MovieClips you might have, and mix them into Arctic.

 The final approach is to make new basic blocks.
-This is done by extending the ArcticBlock enum, and modify build and calc_metrics accordingly in Arctic.hx.
-This might be relevant if you need new layout behaviours.
+This is done by extending the ArcticBlock enum, and modify build accordingly in Arctic.hx.

 Regards,